SnowBroScott/emberhold-canonical/docs/playbooks/session-protocol.md

 - **`park: ...`** — Scott's shorthand.
 Log it to the parking-lot Inbox and *keep going*.
 Do not derail the thread to discuss it.
 - **Capture awareness.** Conversations drift from loose to solid.
 When a riff hardens into a decision, **say so in the moment** — Scott is often too close to see the shift.
 Don't let a ready decision slide past the moment it was ready.
 Scott decides what status it gets.
 - **Decision tiers:** LOCKED / NOTED / DRAFT / DECLINED.
-Record the rejected alternatives and why — a DECLINED decision is what keeps a bad idea from coming back every six weeks.
+Record the rejected alternatives and why — a DECLINED decision is what keeps a bad idea from coming back every six weeks. **The heavy WHY is deliberate: these docs are jAIne's, not Scott's.
+The reasoning-with-rejected-alternatives is future-jAIne reading, so a settled call doesn't get relitigated.
+Keep entries thorough — the cost of writing them is jAIne's, and it pays for itself in sessions not wasted.**

 ## Build prompts